stripe-archive/accept-a-card-payment/README.md

-# Collecting a card payment on the web
+# Accepting a card payment
 Charging a card consists of three steps:

 **🕵️ Authentication -** Card information is sent to the card issuer for verification.
 Some cards may require the cardholder to strongly authenticate the purchase through protocols like [3D Secure](https://stripe.com/ie/guides/3d-secure-2).